 Using the right wood

-Achieving the perfect cosy fire starts with choosing the right wood.
+Achieving the perfect cosy fire requires choosing the right wood.
 Charnwood stoves are designed to run on seasoned or kiln-dried wood with a moisture content of less than 20%, which results in a cleaner and more efficient burn.
 This keeps harmful emissions to a minimum and significantly improves efficiency while protecting your stove and chimney – saving you money!

 Seasoned wood is wood that has been cut and usually allowed to dry for at least 6-12 months.
 You can roughly estimate if wood is seasoned by its lighter weight when compared to wet wood and telltale cracks in the end grain.
 However, to be sure, we strongly recommend using a moisture meter to accurately check the moisture content.